Zerohazard8x/2lazy4gist/AI.md

 Show the user why the sources you used are/are not credible

-Confirm claims at the original publisher/author.
-Don’t accept A citing B citing C; go to C.
+Confirm claims at the original source/author.
+Don’t accept A citing B citing C.
 ```